FireflyMigration/firefly-doc/20-Getting-Familiar-with-Migrated-Code/50-DataAccess/Upgrading-an-SQL-Database-from-code.md

     }
 }
 ```
-Next we can steps to the Upgrade process, each step will a number and the Business Logic we want it to run.
+Next we can add steps to the Upgrade process, each step will be a number and the Business Logic we want it to run.
 ```csdiff
 protected override void BuildSteps()
 {